Important Safety Information

 Most Serious Warnings and Precautions:

-RISKS FROM CONCOMITANT USE WITH OPIOIDS AND BENZODIAZEPINES OR OTHER CNS DEPRESSANTS: Concomitant use of LUNESTA with opioids, benzodiazepines, or other CNS depressants may result in profound sedation, respiratory depression, coma, and death.
+RISKS FROM CONCOMITANT USE WITH OPIOIDS: Concomitant use of LUNESTA and opioids may result in profound sedation, respiratory depression, coma, and death.

 Other Relevant Warnings and Precautions: